-Thus, you should use Atomic Blocks plugin together with Atomic Blocks theme to get the best result.
+Thus, you should use Genesis Blocks plugin together with Atomic Blocks theme or Genesis Framework to get the best result.

 In general, users can make use of this Gutenberg plugin to build up a website with various and eye-catching interfaces.
 To illustrate, use Shape Divider and freely choose custom colors, sizes, and shapes... that suits your site the most: